stg7/stg7.github.io/index.md

 ## research

-My current research intersts are video/image quality prediction, image appeal combined with machine learning and processing of large datasets.
+My current research interests are video/image quality prediction, image appeal combined with machine learning and processing of large datasets.

 For more checkout my [Publications](publications.md).